Happy Songkran (Water) Festival (Thai New Year)

 Sunday, April 13th thru Wednesday, April 16th

-For 2014 I’ll be heading down to Ayutthaya to bring in the Thai New Year, for what is considered a more traditional Songkran celebration.
-When done I’ll share my experience with lots of pictures, video and thoughts, plus information on Ayutthaya, i.e., getting there, maps, tourist office and more.
+For 2014 I’ll be heading down to Ayutthaya to bring in the Thai New Year for what is considered to be a more traditional Songkran celebration.
+When done, I‘ll share my experience with lots of pictures, video and thoughts, plus information on Ayutthaya, i.e., getting there, maps, tourist office and more.

 *Note: Songkran is recognized as a national public holiday.
-Thailand currently has sixteen public holidays that are by enlarge observed by both private and public institutions.
+Thailand has sixteen public holidays that are observed by both private and public institutions.